 - Ensure that all images and videos are properly attributed.

-Below are additional suggested sections that you may want to include on your poster:
+Below are additional suggested sections that you may include on your poster:

 - Results or findings